ElinaZoldnere/ElinaZoldnere/README.md

 Currently, I am taking:
   - *'CS50's Introduction to Computer Science'* by HarvardX (C, Python)
+  - *'100 Days of Python Challenge'* by SheCanDoIT
   - *'Learn Git & GitHub'* by Codecademy

  Since July 2022 I have accomplished: